OminusZeal/Neural_Network/README.md

 Initialize the parameters (weights and biases).
 Implement and run the forward propagation, backward propagation, and gradient descent functions.
 Evaluate the network's performance and adjust hyperparameters as necessary.
-Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request or open an Issue for any improvements or suggestions.

-Acknowledgements
-Special thanks to the creators of the MNIST dataset and the developers of the libraries used in this project.

-Contact
-Feel free to reach out with any questions or comments.
-I'm eager to hear your thoughts and any suggestions for further improvements!